-United States and Canadian government agencies recognize GS1 standards as an industry supported means to creating effective business processes which enable regulatory compliance and adoption.
+United States and Canadian government agencies recognise that the GS1 system, which is created by industry, for industry, creates effective business processes that enable regulatory compliance and adoption.

-Trade facilitation, health care, food safety, product identification and supply chain management are a few key areas where we have worked with a variety of federal agencies to implement standards.
+Trade facilitation, health care, food safety, product identification and supply chain management are a few key areas where GS1 has partnered with a variety of federal agencies to implement standards.